 Hidden mobility disability means that a person appears to be able to walk unaided and with no difficulty but in reality can only walk a short distance without health consequences or stand unsupported for more than a brief time.

 Impediments to mobility include all factors that would make walking more challenging for persons with a hidden mobility disability – such as having to navigate a slope or rough, unstable, or uneven terrain – and the need to stand unsupported for more than one or two minutes (a “brief time“) without being able to sit down and rest.

-Short distance means the distance that a person with a hidden mobility disability can walk comfortably without incurring severe pain and/or other health consequences.
-Results from the Survey on Hidden Mobility Disabilities indicate that this distance is typically 35* feet, while a person without a hidden mobility disability typically considers even 311 feet (or one city block) to be a short distance.
+Short distance means the distance that a person with a hidden mobility disability can walk comfortably without incurring severe pain and/or other health consequences, usually 35-50 feet (a standard school bus is 35 feet long).